Superman: New Krypton: Summary

 Following the events of the "Brainiac" story arc, the entire city of Kandor now resides near the Fortress of Solitude in the North Pole, populated by 100,000 Kryptonians.

-Although distracted by the recent death of Jonathan Kent, Superman attempts to aid the Kryptonians in their assimilation with the rest of the Earth, something very few Kryptonians seem interested in, including the city's leaders, Zor-El and Alura, Supergirl's parents.
+Although distracted by the recent death of Jonathan Kent, Superman attempts to aid the Kryptonians in their assimilation with the rest of the Earth.
+Few Kryptonians seem interested in this, including the city's leaders, Zor-El and Alura, Supergirl's parents.

 After the first televised meeting between the President of the United States and a delegation from Kandor is interrupted by a rampaging Doomsday, Zor-El and Alura form a task force determined to preemptively end any future threat to Kandor by capturing Superman's worst villains and trapping them in the Phantom Zone.
 However, when several human police officers refuse to hand over the Parasite, they are killed by the task force, enraging Superman.

 At the same time, Lex Luthor, who has been recruited by General Sam Lane to halt the Kryptonian "invasion", gains control of Brainiac and unleashes his robot army from within the depths of the alien's spaceship, currently being held in Kandor.
 During the fight, Metallo and Reactron, who are working for Luthor and General Lane, are brought into Kandor as Trojan horses containing kryptonite.
 Reactron manages to kill Supergirl's father, Zor-El.

 Alura's anger causes her to denounce humanity.
 Members of the Justice League and Justice Society arrive in Kandor, led by the Guardian demanding the city turn over those who murdered the police officers, and a large-scale battle erupts, with Superman in the middle.
-It only ends when Kryptonian scientists manage to use Brainiac's technology to lift Kandor off the Earth and grow an entirely new planet underneath it, called "New Krypton", on the other side of the solar system, directly opposite the Earth, and therefore hidden by the sun.
+It only ends when Kryptonian scientists manage to use Brainiac's technology to lift Kandor off the Earth and grow an entirely new planet underneath it, called "New Krypton", on the other side of the Solar System, directly opposite the Earth, and therefore hidden by the Sun.

 Alura tells Superman that he is not welcome on New Krypton, although Supergirl takes up residence there with her mother.
 In the end, Alura frees General Zod from the Phantom Zone to help her lead their people.